Vivian Vance

-Vivian Vance (born Vivian Roberta Jones; July 26, 1909 – August 17, 1979) was an American actress and singer best known for playing Ethel Mertz on the sitcom I Love Lucy (1951–1957), for which she won the Primetime Emmy Award for Outstanding Supporting Actress, among other accolades.
+Vivian Vance (born Vivian Roberta Jones; July 26, 1909 – August 17, 1979) was an American actress best known for playing landlady Ethel Mertz on the sitcom I Love Lucy (1951–1957), for which she won the 1953 Primetime Emmy Award for Outstanding Supporting Actress, among other accolades.
 She also starred alongside Lucille Ball in The Lucy Show from 1962 until she left the series at the end of its third season in 1965.
-In 1991, she received a star on the Hollywood Walk of Fame.
+In 1991, she posthumously received a star on the Hollywood Walk of Fame.
 She is most commonly identified as Lucille Ball’s longtime comedic foil from 1951 until her death in 1979.

 Early life

-Vance was born in Cherryvale, Kansas, the second of six children of Robert Andrew, Sr., and Euphemia Mae (Ragan) Jones.
+Vance was born in Cherryvale, Kansas, the second of six children of Robert Andrew Jones, Sr., and Euphemia Mae (Ragan) Jones.
 When she was six, her family moved to Independence, Kansas, where she eventually began her dramatic studies at Independence High School with instructor Anna Ingleman.
 Her love of acting clashed with her mother's strict religious beliefs.
 "Viv" soon rebelled, often sneaking out of her bedroom and staying out after curfew.
-She changed her surname to Vance and moved to Albuquerque, New Mexico, to find acting work, performing in the first show at the Albuquerque Little Theatre in 1930.
+She changed her surname to Vance and moved to Albuquerque, New Mexico, to find acting work, performing in the first show upon its opening at the Albuquerque Little Theatre in 1930.
 She appeared there in many other plays, including This Thing Called Love and The Cradle Song.
 The local theatre community helped pay her way to New York City to study under Eva Le Gallienne.